YOUTH GROUP GAME: BRAIN FREEZE

 Depending on where you are in the country, winter could be anything from a snow blizzard to just cooler than average temperatures.

-No matter where you are, you always have that student or leader who lets you know, “It’s freezing!”.
+No matter where you are or how cold it is, you always have that student who lets you know, “It’s freezing!”.

 Combine that with a national, year-round love of ice cream, toss in a little trivia and a giant virtual thermometer, and you have our special winter game for your students!